-If you just rolled your eyes and scoffed, take pause and think about it again.
+Those who just rolled your eyes and scoffed might take pause and think about it again.
 A spherical point of view is vital to understanding what is taking place.
 Anxiety is anxiety, and the informed, reasonable way to assess Trump’s success is to acknowledge the mobilizing effect his words have on people.
 Political labels are one thing, useful in making sense of things on the surface, but to deal with an issue, any issue (as many of Trump’s opponents keep shouting at Trump’s supporters) one has to examine the issues at their core, steering clear of easy, bombastic statements.
 One must be thorough, mindful and discerning.

 It’s easy to call Trump a fascist and his supporters the scum of the earth, but the more interesting and compelling approach is to understand the mechanisms that drive them.
 Minority politics and a minority frame of mind are major factors, the blood that sustains the raging Trump body, its anger and discontent.
 Examining what exactly makes it feel threatened will shed light on how to best deal with it.
 And it’s not just racism.
 That’s just a easy, lazy blanket statement that is causes more problems.
 Right out of the Trump manual.

-Still not getting it?
-Then you’re probably part of the problem.
+Those who still don’t get it are part of the problem.
 We are where we are, in an imbalanced situation brought on by partisans on both sides, by those who favor name-calling and knee-jerk reactions and a roll of their eyes and a wave of their hands that dismisses anything that doesn’t immediately and automatically fit their worldview.
 People who do this are not constructive.
-They degenerate the formula, pushing and shoving and judging everyone without a greater understanding of how things work.
+They undermine the formula, pushing and shoving and judging everyone without a greater understanding of how things work.
 Ever righteous in their cause, and partial to a fault, they’re not restricted to the far-right.
 They’re everywhere, doing damage across the board, eating away at the foundation of a mindful, informed society.

-If you are one of them, I’m not addressing you.
-Partisans with a partial and limited point of view don’t interest me.
-My appeal is to those willing to view life through a greater lens, who approach culture as a dynamic entity, aware that today’s politics (and politics in general) are not about privilege alone, but about momentum, about striking the right balances between players, all players, and acknowledging that everyone is liable to get scared and angry.
-Fail to grasp that basic concept and you end up with a party hijacked by fear and loathing, driven by a master manipulator feeding on righteousness and rage.
+I’m not interested in such people.
+Partisans with a limited point of view don’t impress me.
+I appeal to those willing to view life through a greater lens, who approach culture as a dynamic entity, aware that today’s politics – and politics in general – are not about privilege alone, but about momentum, about striking the right balances between players, all players, and acknowledging that everyone is liable to get scared and angry.
+Fail to grasp that basic concept and you end up with a party hijacked by fear and loathing, driven by a master manipulator who feeds on righteousness and rage.
 Another fight on your hands.
 The Trump movement.
 You can either approach it like its supporters would, screaming bloody murder, or you can understand what drives it before taking it on.
-Know its buttons, and how to push them, and how to disarm its entire setup, or manage it in a way that smoothes out the edges, steering the conversation back into a constructive field.
+Know its buttons and how to push them, how to disarm the entire setup, or manage it in a way that smoothes out the edges, steering the conversation back to a constructive field.

 Or end up fighting the same old wars.
-New faces, same old arguments, over and over and over again, going round in circles i.e. nowhere, if not backwards i.e. down the proverbial drain.
+New faces, same old arguments, over and over again, going round in circles i.e. nowhere, if not backwards i.e. down the proverbial drain.

-It’s that simple, and that predictable.
-It’s not physics, but it’s pretty damn close.
+It’s that simple and predictable.
+It’s not physics, but it’s close.

 From your annoyingly panoramic Spin Doctor,